 Concerned that gender stereotypes demean everyone and make violence against women and girls more socially acceptable?

-We’re using these 16 Days of Activism Against Gender-based Violence to ask governments around Australia to ban sexist advertising.
+We’re using these 16 Days of Activism Against Gender-based Violence to ask the Victorian Government to ban sexist advertising.
 You can help by sending us your pictures and signing the open letter below.

 Sexist advertising influences the way we feel about men and women and their roles in society.
 It can reinforce harmful stereotypes including those that show women and girls as only sexual objects or as less valued than men and boys.
 These beliefs and attitudes then influence how we act when confronted with violent behaviour or how we respond when we hear about violence.